heroku/heroku-buildpack-ci-redis/README.md

 vendors Redis into the dyno.
 It is intended for use with Heroku CI or any other environment where data retention is not important.

-Please note that Redis will loose all data each time a dyno restarts.
+Please note that Redis will lose all data each time a dyno restarts.

 ## Usage